Practical Nursing Program Overview

 Does Eagle Gate College offer a Practical Nursing program near me?

-Aspiring Practical Nursing students are welcome to enroll at either one of our two campus locations in Idaho:
+Aspiring Practical Nursing students are welcome to enroll at either one of our two campus locations in Idaho or our campus in Utah:

 What is a Licensed Practical Nurse (LPN)?